luizm/eks-login/README.md

 vi ~/.kube/config
 ```

-Configure the `eks-login` as command:
+In the right context, configure the `eks-login` as command instead of `aws cli` or `aws-iam-authenticator`

+Example:

 ```
 - name: cluster-name